-For C99 there is a reduction in the soil heat flux of up to $10 \text{ W m}^{-2}$ in all cases and locations, although, the soil heat 352 fluxes are still larger than observed (30 - 60 W m-2 compared to 10 - 30 W m-2, figure 8).
-The reduction in the soil 353 heat flux impacts the other components of the surface energy budget.
-Both the sensible and latent heat fluxes, when 354 the boundary-layer is stable, are reduced by less than $1 \text{ W m}^{-2}$ .
-The remaining energy reduction is in the upwelling 355 longwave flux due to a decrease in surface temperature of approximately 2 K (Figure 7).
-The reduction in surface 356 temperature is generally in better agreement with the observations (over all IOPs, 6 out of 7 times the C99 is in better 357 agreement with the observations).
-IOP1 is the case when the surface temperature is not in better agreement with the 358 observations; here there is an initial cold bias in the soil temperature of 1 K and thus the poorer surface temperature 359 evolution in the C99 can in part be apportioned to the soil temperature bias.
-360
+For C99, there is a reduction in the soil heat flux of up to $10 \text{ W} \cdot \text{m}^{-2}$ in all cases and locations, although the soil heat fluxes are still larger than observed (30-60 $W \cdot m^{-2}$ compared with $10-30 \text{ W} \cdot \text{m}^{-2}$, Figure 8).
+The reduction in soil heat flux impacts the other components of the surface energy budget.
+Both the sensible and latent heat fluxes, when the boundary layer is stable, are reduced by less than $1 \text{ W} \cdot \text{m}^{-2}$.
+The remaining energy reduction is in the upwelling long-wave flux, due to a decrease in surface temperature of approximately 2 K (Figure 7).
+The reduction in surface temperature is generally in better agreement with the observations (over all IOPs, six out of seven times C99 is in better agreement with the observations).
+IOP1 is the case when the surface temperature is not in better agreement with the observations; here, there is an initial cold bias in the soil temperature of 1 K and thus the poorer surface temperature evolution in C99 can in part be apportioned to the soil temperature bias.

-In all scenarios the C99 simulations produce fog earlier (Figure 9).
-For example in IOP1 the C99 scheme results 361 in fog formation 4 hours earlier than the control, closer to the observed onset time.
-The C99 also allows the UM333 362 to produce fog at both sites during IOP17.
-For valley sites in IOP12 the C99 scheme is able to form fog, within 363 two distinct periods, as observed - although the break in the fog is not at the correct time (which is related to the 364 transient cloud layer).
-The hill site, Springhill, now produces fog for a longer duration which is in poor agreement 365 with the observations, despite the Springhill surface temperature and ground heat flux coming closer to the observed 366 values before the cloud layer advects over Springhill.
-However, the difference between the model and observations 367 after midnight appears to be caused by differences in the cloud layer and how the model responds to this feature.
-368 Finally, despite the C99 producing surface temperatures closer to those observed between 2100 UTC and 0400 UTC 369 at Cardington during IOP18, it is still unable to capture the shallow stable fog observed at this time.
-370
+In all scenarios, the C99 simulations produce fog earlier (Figure 9).
+For example, in IOP1 the C99 scheme results in fog formation 4 hr earlier than the control, closer to the observed onset time.
+C99 also allows UM333 to produce fog at both sites during IOP17.
+For valley sites in IOP12, the C99 scheme is able to form fog within two distinct periods, as observed-although the break in the fog is not at the correct time (which is related to the transient cloud layer).
+The hill site, Springhill, now produces fog for a longer duration, which is in poor agreement with the observations, despite the Springhill surface temperature and ground heat flux coming closer to the observed values before the cloud layer advects over Springhill.
+However, the difference between the model and observations after midnight appears to be caused by differences in the cloud layer and how the model responds to this feature.
+Finally, despite C99 producing surface temperatures closer to those observed between 2100 UTC and 0400 UTC at Cardington during IOP18, it is still unable to capture the shallow stable fog observed at this time.

-In summary, the UM333 with the Cox et al. (1999) scheme produces fog earlier than with the Dharssi et al. (2009) scheme, which is generally in better agreement with the observations.
+In summary, UM333 produces fog earlier with the Cox et al. (1999) scheme than with the Dharssi et al. (2009) scheme, which is generally in better agreement with the observations.
 Other model issues, for example the transient cloud layer, appear to be responsible for the periods where there is a degradation in the forecast arising from this change in the soil thermal conductivity scheme.
 Furthermore, the Cox et al. (1999) scheme produces surface temperatures and a lower soil heat flux in better agreement with the observations.
 In situations when the surface temperature is in worse agreement, the duration of the fog is still in better agreement with the observations.

-377 4 | DISCUSSION
+4 | DISCUSSION